 Kirkman’s Kamp is owned and operated by &Beyond.
 This company prides itself on a signature blend of natural luxury in combination with great guiding and superb service standards.
 Its extensive portfolio covers many countries within Safari Africa, as well as Asia and South America.
-Kirkman’s Kamp has been awarded a Certificate of Excellence from TripAdvisor!
+Located in one of the best game viewing areas in the Sabi Sands, you simply cannot go wrong with Kirkmans.
 The accommodation is booked on a full-board basis, including three meals daily, a selection of alcoholic and soft drinks, all safari activities, transfers between the camp and Skukuza Airport, and Wi-Fi.
-And presently there’s a honeymoon offer, involving a saving of 50 per cent on one partner’s accommodation and various surprises included in the cost of your stay!
-Children of all ages are welcome.
+Presently there’s a honeymoon offer, involving a saving of 50 per cent on one partner’s accommodation and various surprises included in the cost of your stay!
+In addition, children of all ages are welcome.

 ACCESS & LOCATION: